vippsas/vipps-developers/getting-started.md

 It is very important that you check the return response of each API call.
 You will get information about potential problems that could cause the customers problems or might cause you to lose money.

-We strongly recommend to use the [API Dashboard](./developer-resources/api-dashboard.md) for detecting errors in the API use, in addition to normal monitoring.
+We strongly recommend using the [API Dashboard](./developer-resources/api-dashboard.md) for detecting errors in the API use, in addition to normal monitoring.